 Students at our California campuses benefit from a broad range of applied and real-world learning experiences through the department’s Forensic Training Institute and may participate in projects such as providing forensic assessment, clinical treatment, and program measurement services; and conducting staff training for both defending and prosecuting attorneys, as well as police officers.
 Through the preparation and presentation of training materials at the Forensic Training Institute, students develop an in-depth understanding of topics covered in the classroom and develop essential contacts within the forensic community, including the Los Angeles Police Department, Sheriff's Department, Coroner's Office, and City Attorney's office.

-The M.A. in Forensic Psychology: LPCC Track program prepares students to sit for the national licensure exam to become a professional clinical counselor.
+The M.A. in Forensic Psychology: LPCC Track program at our Los Angeles campus prepares students to sit for the national licensure exam to become a professional clinical counselor.

 Prepares students to sit for State of California Licensure as a Licensed Professional Clinical Counselor (LPCC).